Quickmotions/Encryption-Program/README.md

 called upon.

 --------
-To use as a module just:
+To use as a module just: \n
 from EncryptModule import generate_key, encrypt_message, decrypt_message, main

 the encryption and decryption functions require two inputs: